 CHEAP FLANK STEAK FOR THE WIN!

-There was lots of praise for this particular dish from our neighbourhood taste-testers, so I’m happy to report that this recipe is a keeper.
+The first few times I made this recipe, there was lots of praise our neighbourhood taste-testers, so I’m happy to report that this recipe is a keeper.
 It was super easy and inexpensive to make too.
-In some cases, flank steak can be rather expensive, because even though it an inexpensive cut of meat, it can be seasoned and flavoured so well.
+In some cases, flank steak can be rather impressive, because even though it an inexpensive cut of meat, it can be seasoned and flavoured so well.
 And, if the steak is cut across the grain, the meat is so tender.

 FAST AND EASY SO THAT THE BEEF STAYS TENDER

-Anyway, I digress!
 Even though the instructions in the recipe card below are clear and defined, I want to reiterate the importance of not over-cooking the beef.
 The pan needs to be really hot.
-Sear the beef on each side very quickly at a high temperature, this will ensure that the steak is still pink on the inside.
+Sear the beef on each side very quickly at a high temperature, this will ensure that the steak is still slightly pink on the inside.
 Otherwise, the steak will become too tough.

 But, you must fry the steak in batches.
 If you don’t, you run the risk of overcrowding the pan, which will create a steam.
 The steam will result in an over-cooked steak, and a non-crispy, or browned exterior.
 Is there anyone out there who prefers grey steak over browned steak?
 I don’t think so!